 Snap up the Rome Tourist Card and you'll get everything you need to explore Rome's top highlights including Colosseum, Palatine Hill, Roman Forum and Hop on/off bus.
 You can even choose the order you see things in.

 Skip the long lines at the Colosseum with this priority-entrance ticket.
 This ticket will let you bypass the crowds.
-And after exploring the Colosseum you can head to the area of the Roman Forum and the Palatine Hill.
+And after exploring the Colosseum you can head to the Roman Forum + Palatine Hill and enter directly

-This ticket will make you save stress and time by allowing you to get priority entrance and skip the line.
-Visit the the countless masterpieces by Michelangelo, Raphael, Caravaggio, Tiziano and the Sistine chapel.
+Save time and stress with priority entrance and skip the line.
+Admire countless masterpieces by Michelangelo, Raphael, Caravaggio, Tiziano, and the Sistine Chapel.

-Next to the Northern Trieste district, the Quartiere Coppedè is a surprising complex of buildings and streets, situated in a relatively small area, which has its center in the square called Piazza Mincio.
+Read MoreNext to the Northern Trieste district, the Quartiere Coppedè is a surprising complex of buildings and streets, situated in a relatively small area, which has its center in the square called Piazza Mincio.
 If you happen to come to this part of Rome, you can’t miss a short stroll around this unique and bizarre place.
 It’s a rare pearl of liberty architecture, and something that is completely different from any other parts of the city.

 Designed by the visionary artist and architect Gino Coppedè, the area consists of 18 palaces and 27 buildings and villas.
 The district was built between 1920 and 1930 and it’s a celebration of various different architectural and artistic styles, from ancient Rome to the bizarre Goth, liberty accents and also an oriental inspiration.
 This place has a hypnotic and sometimes obscure charm.
-The architect’s creativity was influenced not only by a number of artistic currents and mythological symbology, and he combined them all giving a new, and almost supernatural, meaning to the concept of architecture.
+The architect’s creativity was influenced not only by a number of artistic currents and mythological symbology, and he combined them all giving a new, and almost supernatural, meaning to the concept of architecture.···

 After Gino Coppedè’s death, the district was completed by his brother in law Paolo Emilio André.
 The whole place has a fairytale feeling, with green ivy covering the walls, together with figures and marble sculpture that seem to be able to come to life just after you’ve passed by, and then again become still, if you stop and stare.